Roznn/DEC/README.md

 Demo is launched by typing in the command window of Matlab (or Octave):
 > DEMOPCC

-Choice of the dataset can be changed by editing that file header: it is currently set to  process a subset of MNIST dataset
+Choice of the dataset can be changed by editing that file header: it is currently set to  process the original MNIST dataset
 ```
 %% Read Data / comment as appropriate
-% NameOfData='MNISToriginal'  % original split Xtrain 60000 and Xtest 10000
+ NameOfData='MNISToriginal'  % original split Xtrain 60000 and Xtest 10000
- NameOfData='MNIST10'
+% NameOfData='MNIST10'
 % NameOfData='wine'
 % NameOfData='australian'
 ```